electrode-io/car-buying/instructions.md

   ![alt text][transaction-history2]

+  Now is a good time to review the [application structure](#building-the-home-page).
 And here is what you need to do:

-  - Add a `transactions.js` file under server's plugins, you will have api's to get, create and update transactions.
-These API's will call the mockserver endpoints similar to the `vehicles` plugin.
-API endpoints available in the mockserver are:
+  - Add a `transactions.js` file under server's plugins, you will have APIs to get, create and update transactions.
+These APIs will call the mock server endpoints similar to the `vehicles` plugin.
+API endpoints available in the mock server are:

     | Path | Method | Purpose |
     | --- | --- | --- |